LindiweStella/GitHub-repo/README.md

 # Github Tutorial

-This is how it goes
+This is how it goes!